IBM-Cloud/terraform-provider-ibm/website/docs/r/subnet.html.markdown

 }
 ```

 Users can use Terraform built-in functions to get IP addresses from `subnet`.
-The following example returns the first IP address in the subnet `test`:
+The following example returns the first usable IP address in the static subnet `test`:

 ```hcl
 resource "ibm_subnet" "test" {